Recursive Solution of Initial Value Problems with Temporal Discretization: Preliminaries

 Assume that $\Sigma$ is a finite alphabet.
 Let $\Sigma^*$ denote the set of finite strings over $\Sigma$, and let $\Sigma^\omega$ denote the set of countably infinite sequences over $\Sigma$.
 A typical example of an $\omega$-algebraic domain is given by the set $\Sigma^\infty \defeq \Sigma^* \cup \Sigma^\omega$, ordered under prefix relation:

 in which $sz$ denotes the concatenation of $s$ and $z$.
 The set $\Sigma^*$ is a basis of finite elements for $\Sigma^\infty$.
-Although algebraic domains have been used in real number computation~\parencite{Gianantonio:Real_Domain:IC:1996,Farjudian:Shrad:2007}, non-algebraic domains have proven more suitable for computation over continuous spaces, {\eg}, dynamical systems~\parencite{Edalat95:DT-fractals}, exact real number computation~\parencite{Escardo96-tcs,Edalat:Domains_Physics:1997}, differential equation solving~\parencite{Edalat_Pattinson2007-LMS_Picard}, and reachability analysis of hybrid systems~\parencite{Edalat_Pattinson:Hybrid:2007,Moggi_Farjudian_Duracz_Taha:Reachability_Hybrid:2018}, to name a few.
+Although algebraic domains have been used in real number computation~\parencite{Gianantonio:Real_Domain:IC:1996,Farjudian:Shrad:2007}, non-algebraic domains have proven more suitable for computation over continuous spaces, {\eg}, dynamical systems~\parencite{Edalat95:DT-fractals}, exact real number computation~\parencite{Escardo96-tcs,Edalat:Domains_Physics:1997}, differential equation solving~\parencite{Edalat_Pattinson2007-LMS_Picard}, reachability analysis of hybrid systems~\parencite{Edalat_Pattinson:Hybrid:2007,Moggi_Farjudian_Duracz_Taha:Reachability_Hybrid:2018}, and robustness analysis of neural networks~\parencite{Zhou_Shaikh_Li_Farjudian:Robust_NN:MSCS:2023}, to name a few.
 Hence, in this article, we will also be mainly working in the framework of non-algebraic $\omega$-continuous domains.

 The three \acp{DCPO} $\intvaldom[\R^n\lift]$, $\kCPPO{\R^n\lift}$, and $\cCPPO{\R^n\lift}$, are all $\omega$-continuous domains, because:

 \begin{itemize} \item $B_{\intvaldom[\R^n\lift]} \defeq \set{\R^n} \cup \setbarNormal{C \in \intvaldom[\R^n\lift]}{C \text{ is a hyper-rectangle with rational coordinates}}$ is a basis for $\intvaldom[\R^n\lift]$;